How we began!

 Who we are

 Oakwood is an independent Evangelical church.
-That means that we don't "belong" to any denomination (although we have joined a group called the Fellowship of Independent Evangelical Churches and we are happy to work with other Bible-centred churches, whether in Harlow or further afield, to promote God's work, wherever it is being done.
+That means that we don't belong to any formal denomination, although we are affiliated with the Fellowship of Independent Evangelical Churches, and are happy to work with other Bible-centred churches, whether in Harlow or further afield, to promote God's work, wherever it is being done.

-We are Christians from all over the town, although many live in the streets around the church, meeting at Oakwood regularly each Sunday and during the week.
+We are Christians from all over the town and nearby villages, although many live in the streets immediately around the church.
+We meet at regularly each Sunday and during the week.
 There's a good spread of ages, backgrounds and cultures represented.

-We try to be friendly and welcoming, most people are on first-name terms.
-You probably won't notice any special "dress-code".
-We're delighted if families want to join with us, and we do our best to make sure that feels welcome.
+We hope you'll find us to be friendly and welcoming.
+You probably won't notice any special "dress-code" – we think it's more important that you come to share fellowship and listen to God's word than it is to dress up in clothes you'd otherwise hardly ever wear!
+We're delighted if families want to join with us and we do our best to make sure that young and old alike feel welcome.

 What we believe

-We believe the Bible is the Word of God, and that it should determine all that we do.
-We believe that everyone has fallen short of God's perfect standards, and that the only way for us to be saved is by God's grace.
-"Through believing in the Lord Jesus Christ, his death and resurrection".
+Most importantly, we believe the Bible is the Word of God and that it should determine all that we believe and do.
+We believe that everyone has fallen short – and continues to fall short – of God's perfect standards and that by ourselves there's nothing we can do about it.
+The only way for us to be saved from the judgement we deserve is by God's grace, through faith in Jesus Christ, and in particularhis death and resurrection.

 Martin Biddiscombe, Elder

-Martin and Sam are supported by a leadership team who share the responsibility among other things Prayer, Outreach, Youth work, Finance and Maintenance, actical support for those in need, Social events.
+Martin and Sam are supported by a leadership team who share the responsibility for prayer, outreach, youth work, finance, maintenance, pactical support for those in need, and social events.

 Our friends and partners